Woodneath: Library construction

 The future usage plans for the farmhouse and property are extensive.
-The home itself is to become the Woodneath Story Center.
-The goal is for the story center to be a place where the past, present and future merge for the purpose of storytelling.
+The home itself has become the Woodneath Story Center.
+The Story Center is a place where the past, present and future merge for the purpose of storytelling.
 The acreage surrounding the library holds promise for historic and natural interpretation, walking trails and public green space.
 "Kansas City enjoys a vibrant storytelling community and the Story Center will bring this art, in its various traditional and modern forms, to all generations in the community and region.
 Because this concept is still in development, national and local partners involved in the planning of the project are currently being identified and gathered to participate in the project."
 The Mid Continent Public Library hopes to secure $4.025 million in private contributions to actualize their vision for the Woodneath Story Center.